DenDeMello/WhatAmIDoing/README.md

 # WhatAmIDoing
 log of what I've been Doing.
+This is Test Text.